jackdeadman/video-annotation-tools/README.md

 - Face annotator (Coming soon)

 ## Citation
-If you find this tool useful for your research please cite the following paper:
+If you find these tools useful for your research please cite the following paper:
 ```
 @inproceedings{Deadman-Barker_2020,
   author = {Deadman, Jack and Barker, Jon}